 How to Take Tretinoin

 Tretinoin comes as a capsule to take orally (by mouth).
+The capsules should be taken whole with a glass of water, and should not be opened, crushed or chewed.
 It is typically taken twice a day for up to 90 days.
 The dose is based on your body size.

 Possible Side Effects of Tretinoin